 The majority of student clubs, associations and non-academic organisations are run by the University of Portsmouth's Students' Union.

-Competitive sports teams are run by the University's Sports and Recreation department.
+Competitive sports teams are run by the University's Department of Sport and Recreation.

 1.6 Freedom of Information Act compliance statistics